DISCLOSURE: THIS PAGE MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.

 - experience envy and jealousy when observing others’ financial abundance, or feel inspired

-In other words, your financial mindset influences every aspect of your personal finances, often manifesting in high or low self-worth.
+In other words, your money mindset influences every aspect of your personal finances, often manifesting in high or low self-worth.

 Which is why it’s such an important concept to know.

-The formation of a mindset is primarily a subconscious process influenced by three factors:
+The formation of a money mindset is primarily a subconscious process influenced by three factors:

 - Personal experiences